Papilledema

 Key Points

-• Papilledema indicates increased intracranial pressure.
+• Papilledema is disk edema due to increased intracranial pressure.

 • In addition to bilateral hyperemic and swollen optic disks (optic nerve heads), patients typically have engorged and tortuous retinal veins, and retinal hemorrhages around the disk but not into the retinal periphery.